OrangE-3/UnitTestArchitect/README.md

 }
 ```

-This will generate boilerplate test classes with cases for classes without any test cases already present.
+This will generate and paste boilerplate test classes of any new code without affecting existing test classes.
+Hence, it's more useful in projects where unit testing was not in scope earlier, but now you want to write testes for older code.
+The more the number of untested files in your code, the more useful this plugin gets.
 ## Example Output: module/src/testSomeFolder/java/
 ### Classes Like this one, compilable, will be generated in your project's test folders.